Asia North 2025

 Sponsored by Korean Cultural Center Washington, D.C.

-Dance the the night away while learning K-Pop choreography with the award-winning JUB K-Pop Dancers, led by former SM Entertainment K-Pop trainee, Eunsong Kim.
+YES there is a K-pop dance party!
+Learn choreography and dance with the award-winning JUB K-Pop Dancers, led by former SM Entertainment K-Pop trainee, Eunsong Kim.
 Enjoy the group’s performances to music by NewJeans, Aespa, Jungkook and more.

 Short Film Screening